oneday1302/UniversitySchedule/README.md

 - FullCalendar 3.9.0

 ## About The Project
-Schedule is a robust web application designed to empower users with the ability to efficiently manage their lessons, courses, classrooms, groups, and user roles.
+University Schedule is a robust web application designed to empower users with the ability to efficiently manage their lessons, courses, classrooms, groups, and user roles.
 The platform is equipped with user-friendly interfaces, allowing both students and teachers to navigate seamlessly through their educational journey.
 Additionally, administrators have elevated privileges to create and manage users, courses, and more.

 1. ### User Roles:
    - **Admin**: Can create and manage teachers, students, courses, classrooms, groups and lessons.
 Has access to all functionalities and data within the platform.